Privacy Enhancing Technologies (WS 2021/22)

 Your submissions will be tested automatically by our test system.
 Thus, you need to respect and meet file naming constraints of the individual assignments.
 Otherwise, the tests will all fail and you will receive 0 points for the assignment.

-After hand-in of each task, there will be a team interview with an assigned teaching assistant.
-There, both team members need to be able to explain your solution.
+After hand-in of the last task, there will be a team interview for all 3 tasks.
+There, both team members need to be able to explain your solution of each assignment.

 Points of Communication